uhm-coe/insert-pages/readme.txt

 3. Insert Pages shortcode example.

 == Changelog ==

+= 3.1.2 =
+* Fix for custom template dropdown not enabling when configuring the widget on the theme customizer page (customize.php).
+Props @aassouad for finding this!

 = 3.1.1 =
 * Fix: Add compatibility for PHP 5.2 in the widget registration code.
 See https://codex.wordpress.org/Widgets_API